DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - Authentication Assertion: provides proof that the user agent provided the proper credentials, identifies the identification method, and identifies the time the user agent logged on
         - Authorization Assertion: indicates whether the user agent is authorized to access the requested service; if denied, includes why
         - Attribute Assertion: attributes can be any information about the user agent
+ - **Other Markup Languages**
+    - Service Provisioning Markup Language (SPML) is an XML-based language designed to allow platforms to generate and respond to provisioning requests.
+    - Extensible Access Control Markup Language (XACML) is used to describe access controls.

 - 5.6.3 Kerberos
-    - Kerberos is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
+    - **Kerberos** is a network authentication protocol widely used in corporate and private networks and found in many LDAP and directory services solutions such as Microsoft Active Directory
     - It provides single sign-on and uses cryptography to strengthen the authentication process
     - The purpose of Kerberos is authentication; Kerberos offers a single sign-on solution for users and protects logon credentials
     - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system